 - The problem — What is the problem your ideal client is struggling with?

-- The goal — This is the ideal outcome they’re chasing.
+- The goal — This is the desired outcome they’re chasing.

 - The need — In order to achieve their goal, what do they need?
 This is what you’re able to deliver via your services.